 Erend saw the Banuk, too.
 “You know him?”

 She nodded.
 “He wants to speak to me.
 Alone.”

 He scowled in the Banuk’s direction.
 “Is he bothering you?”

 She tossed the empty skewer into a brazier.
 “The Banuk are very superstitious and–”

 “Like the Nora?”

 She sighed.
-She wished she could climb a Tallneck, rip the heart from a Thunderjaw with her bare hands, and fill Erend’s thoughts, like Aloy of the Nora, but Masara was only a craftwoman.
+Masara wished she could climb a Tallneck, rip the heart from a Thunderjaw with her bare hands, and fill Erend’s thoughts like Aloy of the Nora, but Masara was only a craftswoman.
 At least the Banuk appreciated her talents.

 “They’re intrigued by the bird I made for the Sun-King and think I’m some kind of shaman or something.”